Bruce Davis ’72

 Location: Severn, MD

 Bruce S. Davis ’72 has enjoyed a long and varied career.
 He’s worked in hotels and restaurants, as a corporate consultant, and as a culinary educator at Anne Arundel County Public School’s Center for Applied Technology North (CAT-N) in Severn, MD.
 As chairperson of the Production and Services department, Chef Davis has been teaching and developing the school’s culinary arts curriculum since 1994.
-The honors program accepts students based on their GPA, is certified by the American Culinary Federation Education Foundation, and has been honored multiple times, including a Maryland State Department of Education and Governor’s Citation for the Most Outstanding Secondary Technology Program in the State of Maryland.
+The honors program accepts students based on their GPA, is certified by the American Culinary Federation Education Foundation, and has been honored multiple times, including a Maryland State Department of Education, Governor’s Citation for the Most Outstanding Secondary Technology Program in the State of Maryland, and, in 2017, Chef Davis was named by the Anne Arundel County Board of Education as the April Educator of the Month.

 Chef Davis grew up helping with his family’s two grocery stores and a catering operation.
 When he expressed an interest in culinary school, Chef Davis’ father said, “If you want to be a chef you have to go to the CIA.”
 Chef Davis graduated from the CIA with honors and was 10th in a class of 432.
 He was offered a fellowship to teach at the CIA but chose instead to accept a job with Marriott Hotels.
 “At the time, Marriott had only 12 hotels,” recalls Chef Davis.
 “My first assignment was in Dallas, TX feeding 5,000 people three meals a day for a week.”
 He was just 19 years old.
 Chef Davis worked with Marriott for three years moving from Washington, DC, to Crystal City, VA.
 “My father taught me well so I was prepared for school, Chef Davis recalled.
 “The CIA rounded out that talent and Marriott gave me management experience.”